nextsigner/unikam-server/README.md

 *Clone this repository into your preferred folder.
 *Run Unik Qml Engine with the command line

-unik(.exe in Windows) -folder=<your preferred folder>/unikast
+unik(.exe in Windows) -folder=<your preferred folder>/unikast-server

-Note: For use unikast casting Qml code from a Qml code sender, is necesary download and running the unikastclient module.
+Note: For use unikast-server casting Qml code from a Qml code sender, is necesary download and running the unikast-client module.
-# unikam-server